Charlie Bit My Finger: Legacy

 The parents have passed on invitations to talk shows and on making public appearances in media outlets.

 In 2014, during his "After The Oscars Special" on Jimmy Kimmel Live!, Jimmy Kimmel enlisted the help of many big-name celebrities to showcase some of YouTube's greatest videos.
 The first video to be showcased was "Charlie Bit My Finger" and was parodied in a video entitled "Bitman Begins" and featured Tom Hanks, Meryl Streep, and brothers Chris & Liam Hemsworth.
 Chris played the role of Harry, while Liam played the role of Charlie.
 The video was a mock trailer for a film featuring the actors.
 The climactic scene takes place on the roof of a building where Harry wants revenge on Charlie for biting his finger.
 "Harry" screams the line "Charlie bit me, Charlie bit my finger!"
 They fall off the roof onto the street below.
 "Harry" then utters the famous line "Ouch Charlie, that really hurt" while "Charlie" just laughs.

-In an April 2015 interview, Charlie said he thought it was "a bit odd that loads of people have watched it."
-Also according to the interview, Charlie and Harry's parents have made "thousands" from the video through advertising and sponsorship.

 The Davies-Carr family now includes two additional sons, Jasper and Rupert.

 Osama bin Laden, the founder of Al-Qaeda, had the video in his computer's audio/visual collection.

 A sound clip from the video is featured in "Pulse 8", the first track of the 2015 album Integrity by grime MC Jme.

 Auction

-In May 2021, it was reported that the video would be auctioned off as an NFT, and that following the auction, the video would be removed from YouTube.
+In May 2021, the video was auctioned off as an NFT.
 The winner of the auction, with a top bid of $760,999, was 3F Music – a company which also owns NFTs corresponding to the Disaster Girl and Overly Attached Girlfriend internet memes.
-Following the auction, it was announced that the buyer had decided that the video should remain on YouTube, however as of August 2022 the video remains unavailable to public eyes.
+Following the auction, the buyer had decided that the video should remain on YouTube, however the video remained unavailable to the public until January 2024.